iAvoe/Az900-Module-4-Review/README.md

 ####  Which is the best way for Tailwind Traders to safely store its certificates so that they're accessible to cloud VMs?
 - Store the certificates in Azure Key Vault

-#### What strategy employs a series of mechanisms to slow the advance of an attack aimed at acquiring unauthorized access to data?
-- Defense-in-depth (combining measures)

 #### ________ is a monitoring service that provides threat protection across both Azure and on-premises datacenters
 - Microsoft Defender for Cloud